rolldown/rolldown/web/docs/contrib-guide/setup.md

 just init
 ```

-After initialization, everything should be set up and ready to go.
+After initialization, everything should be setup and ready to go.
 You could run

 ```shell
 just smoke
 ```

-to verify that everything is set up correctly.
+to verify that everything is setup correctly.

 ::: tip
 `just smoke` command almost run all ci checks locally.
 It's useful to run this before pushing your changes.
 It also has two variants `just smoke-rust` and `just smoke-node` to run only Rust or Node.js checks.